 Basic weather observations (temperature and relative humidity, pressure, wind speed and direction) are available for many location throughout the Salt Lake Valley via MesoWest (Horel et al. 2002; see mesowest.utah.edu), and could be retrieved for the Neil Armstrong Academy (NAA), University of Utah rooftop (UU), Red Butte Canyon Exit (RB), etc. Basic meteorological data in high temporal resolution from Hawthorne (HW) was received from Utah Division of Air Quality.

-2.8 Mobile observation platforms
+2.8 Mobile Observation Platforms

 Besides the surface-based and remote sensing platforms, two datasets from mobile platforms were available during the experiment.
 These were deployed and maintained by unfunded collaborators who were willing to share their datasets.
-The mobile platforms consisted of two TRAX trains operated by the Utah Transit Authority (UTA) and the local news helicopter operated by KSL, and were equipped with PM2.5 concentration monitors.
+The mobile platforms consisted of two TRAX trains operated by the Utah Transit Authority (UTA) and the local news helicopter operated by KSL-TV, and were equipped with PM2.5 concentration monitors.

 The January and February 2017 Pollution Episodes